ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

     mosrs-auth
     ```

-    For further instructions on MOSRS authentication, refer to the [detailed guide](#mosrs-authentication).
+    For further instructions on MOSRS authentication, refer to the [Detailed guide](#mosrs-authentication).

 ### Regional Ancillary Suite (RAS) {: .no-toc }
 1. **Copy the RAS from UKMO**<br>